 Parkinson’s affects approximately 10,000,000 people across the globe, and roughly 1,000,000 of these are here in the US.
 It may be no surprise to learn, then, that Parkinson’s disease is actually the second most prevalent neurological disorder, with the first being Alzheimer’s.

-Although there is still a long way to go in regard to clinical studies and the amount of influence that CBD can have on this particular disease, there have been some promising publications which suggest the possibility of CBD oil having a positive impact.
+Although there is still a long way to go in regard to clinical studies and the amount of influence that CBD can have on this particular disease, there have been some promising publications that suggest the possibility of CBD oil having a positive impact.

 The host of debilitating symptoms that are common with Parkinson’s include: